 Square Online Stores have digital shopping cart features all built in.
 Pay only when you make a sale or upgrade to a monthly fee for more features.

-You can also continue to use pay buttons and pay links directly in social media posts, newsletters or any other digital spaces where you engage with your customers with Square Online Checkout.
+You can also continue to use pay buttons and pay links directly in social media posts, newsletters or any other digital spaces where you engage with your customers with Square Payment Links.